Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Introduction

-Furthermore, in contrast to optimizing the view selection and the downstream model independently as in IVS, our active view selection method (AVS) jointly optimizes the view selection and the downstream tasks by introducing the downstream task predictions in the view selection process.
-As shown in Figure \ref{fig:pipeline} bottom, the view selection considers both the view/scene geometries and the prediction results of the downstream task models when expanding the selected view group from 1 to $K$ views.
+Furthermore, in contrast to optimizing the view selection and the downstream model independently as in IVS, AVS jointly optimizes the view selection and the downstream tasks by introducing the downstream task predictions in the view selection process.
+As shown in Fig.~\ref{fig:pipeline} bottom, the view selection score $S_{denisty}$ considers both the view/scene geometries (similar in IVS) and the prediction results of the downstream task models when expanding the selected view group from 1 to $K$ views, after which the downstream model is trained with the labeled selected views.
 Thus, the view selection, the data labeling, and the downstream model training are jointly conducted.
-After $K$ views are reached, the downstream model is trained again with the labeled views.
-Besides, to reduce the labeling demand, novel pseudo labels are proposed and utilized to train the downstream models during both the view selection and downstream task model training stages. \textit{The contributions of this paper are}: \begin{compactitem} \item Few research works have studied the view selection problem for scene-level multi-view crowd counting and localization.
-We propose a novel independent view selection framework IVS for downstream tasks, utilizing view and scene geometries in the view selection. \item We propose an active framework AVS where the view selection step and the downstream task models are jointly optimized.
-Compared to the 2-stage process of IVS, the proposed active framework achieves better performance. \item We only require limited view labels from the selected views (via adopting pseudo labels on candidate views in the training), and our framework can be applied to novel new scenes, with wider application scenarios.
-We outperform comparison methods on both multi-view counting and localization tasks. \end{compactitem}
+Once $K$ views have been selected, the downstream model is retrained on the labeled views.
+Additionally, to reduce annotation costs, we further introduce a novel pseudo-labeling strategy that is applied during both the view selection and downstream training stages.

+The contributions of this paper are summarized as follows. \begin{compactitem} \item Few research works have studied the view selection problem for scene-level multi-view crowd counting and localization.
+We propose a novel independent view selection baseline IVS for scene-level downstream tasks, utilizing view and scene geometries in the view selection. \item Based on IVS, we propose an active framework AVS, where the view selection step and the downstream task models are jointly optimized, with better performance than IVS.
+And we only require limited view labels from the selected views, via adopting pseudo labels on candidate views in the training. \item Experiments demonstrate that our method can apply to novel new scenes, with wider application scenarios, and outperform comparison methods on both multi-view counting and localization tasks. \end{compactitem}